Nairobi Securities Exchange: Governance and ownership

-Nairobi Securities Exchange, as of 2015, was governed by an eleven-person Board of Directors with Kiprono Kittony serving as the Chairman of the group and Geoffrey Odundo as the CEO.
+Nairobi Securities Exchange, as of 2015, was governed by an eleven-person Board of Directors with Kiprono Kittony serving as the chairman of the group and Frank Mwiti as the CEO.

 The shares of the Nairobi Securities Exchange are listed and traded on its own main board, under the symbol NSE.
 As of 31 December 2014 the shareholding in the bourse's stock were as depicted in the table below: